PE & Sports Premium

 The inspection framework also states that;

 It is clear to us here at stormbreak that utilising your schools PE and sport premium for further embedding stormbreak into your school’s culture and ethos is money well spent that will allow for impact on not only the physical health of your children but the mental health too.
 A way to spend this funding that will allow for a long term impact for pupils and a sustainable solution for your school that will still be impacting long after the funding has ceased.
-Please read our emerging insight report for more information on the benefits of stormbreak.
+Read our 2022 stormbreak Surge insight report for more information on the benefits of stormbreak in schools.

 To find out when our next Surge Programme starts or If you have any further questions please do not hesitate to contact us at email@example.com.